tjek/coexec/README.md

 `waiter` can be yielded and it will wait for a set amount of ms before returning.

 ### functor([fns])
 `functor` takes in an array of functions that may return yieldables.
 The result of the functions is returned in an ordered array.
-The functor allows for threading, so the functions will be pooled and run in order and on demand.
+The functor allows for threading, so the functions will be pooled and executed in order and on demand.
 For example, if you have 2 threads and pass 10 functions to the functor, it will first execute 2 of them, and if they return a yieldable it will wait for it to resolve before executing the next function in the array.

 ### callback(function(cb){}) [alias:promisify]
 `callback` (or `promisify`) takes in a node-style callback function and returns a yieldable.
 It will throw an error in case of non-null err.

-### spawn(config, function*) [alias:promisify]
+### spawn(config, function*)
 `spawn` is a shortcut of `new Task(...)`.

 ### sync([yieldable])